bprinty/Flask-Occam/docs/usage.rst

     def get_item():
         pass

-You can also use this decorator on API functions, if you want to structure your application to dispatch to specific functions instead of including processing logic in the request handler.
+You can also use this decorator on API functions, if you want to structure your application so that request handling is dispatched to API functions.
 The ``@validate`` decorator will check all function arguments according to their expected contract:

 .. code-block:: python